happybeing/p2p-git-portal-wasi/README.md

 - [x] select and implement test framework for internal API
 - [x] set up continuous integration (CI) on github
 - [x] set up JSDoc to generate documentation for internal API
+- [x] fill out section below on Rust documentation
 - [ ] migrate UI from proof-of-concept
 - [ ] identify suitable `git` functionality ACTIVE
 - [ ] design an API to support front-end ACTIVE
 - [ ] develop `gitbug-rs` with selected `git-bug` features
-- [ ] fill out section below on Rust documentation
-- [ ] update notes on development using proxy etc (see bottom)
+- [ ] update notes on development using proxy etc (see TODO below)
 ### Git Portal Vision

 From a peer-to-peer alternative to github and similar third party git portal services, we will develop our vision for a community driven and oriented feature set with our own visual identity.
 This means re-inventing the git portal without the goal of centralisation, and instead to share and return value created by the community in whatever ways the community can benefit.